 - Feeling inspired to pick up your camera?
 Here are tips and how-to’s from pros on how to get started (or up your game) with nature photography and capture truly stunning bird shots.

 - Remember though: While photography is generally a fun and rewarding way to appreciate birds and other wildlife, there are rules that must be followed.
 Overly ambitious birders can push the limits of what’s considered safe for their feathered subjects.
 Lesson one: The well-being of the birds comes first.
 Learn about bird photography ethics.

 - Okay, now that you’ve been inspired by the best and educated on how to operate safely, find out what gear is required to make your bird photo shoot a complete success.

 Thank-you to our Sponsors and Partners for making this event possible:

 - Main Street Landing – Host Sponsor for Burlington exhibit

 - The Skinny Pancake – Food Sponsor for the Burlington Reception and the Montpelier Pop-Up Exhibit

 - Arts Alive and SEABA for partnering with us on the Burlington Exhibit

-- Vermont Conservation Voters for partnering with us for our Montpelier Event
+- Vermont Conservation Voters and T.W.
+Wood Gallery for partnering with us for our Montpelier Event